sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Otherwise, the event is merged and the time interval is extended by another second in which it can be further merged with another event, or emitted.

-Here is the list of events which are emitted.
+Here is the list of events that are emitted.
 Path is used as a generic reference to a file or a folder:

-* Existing - for paths which are already present when the process is started.
+* Existing - for paths that are already present when the process is started.
-* Modify - for a path which has a changed size or modify time.
+* Modify - for a path that has a changed size or modify time.
-* Delete - for a path which is no longer in the monitored path.
+* Delete - for a path that is no longer in the monitored path.
-  Either removed from there or moved to a path which is not monitored.
+  Either removed from there or moved to a path that is not monitored.
-* Create - for a path which has appeared in the monitored path.
+* Create - for a path that has appeared in the monitored path.
-  Either created there or moved from a path which is not monitored.
+  Either created there or moved from a path that is not monitored.
-* Moved - for a path which was renamed / moved inside the monitored path.
+* Moved - for a path that was renamed / moved inside the monitored path.

 Here are the rules based on which events are resolved: